What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Wire Coat Hanger or Plumbing Snake | Tools to use if both plunging and baking soda/vinegar methods have failed.
 Straighten the wire coat hanger until you have a long thin wire with a hook bent at one end or use the plumbing snake, which is designed specifically for clearing drain clogs. |

-How do I know when my toilet has become blocked?
+What can I do to tell when my toilet has become blocked?

-If you suspect that the toilet is blocked then avoid flushing it once more as this could cause flooding.
-Instead, shut off water flow to the valve behind the toilet and utilize a plunger to eliminate any blockages.
-If this fails contact Local Sydney Blocked Drains for professional help.
+If you suspect the toilet is blocked, avoid trying to flush it once more as this could cause flooding.
+Instead, shut off water flow valve in front of the toilet and utilize a plunger to remove any obstruction.
+If this isn’t working contact Local Sydney Blocked Drains for professional help.

 Yes!
-There are many ways to prevent your toilet from becoming blocked.
-One of them is to avoid flushing items that are not biodegradable, such as the sanitary products, wet wipes or cotton wool in the toilet.
-Avoid pouring grease or oil down the sink which can solidify and cause blockages to pipes.
+There are several actions you can take to stop your toilet from becoming blocked.
+One of them is to avoid the flushing of non-degradable things like Wet wipes, sanitary products or cotton wool down the toilet.
+Avoid pouring grease or oil down the sink which can solidify and block pipes.

-If you’ve tried plunging into your toilet, but it doesn’t clear or you believe that there’s a problem with your plumbing system that is causing frequent blockages, it’s the right time to call in a professional plumber like Local Sydney Blocked Drains .
-We have many years of experience in dealing with various plumbing issues and are able to quickly identify and resolve any issues that cause interruption to your house.
+If you’ve tried splurging into your toilet, but it does not unblock, or you suspect that there’s a problem with your plumbing system that’s causing frequent blockages, it’s time to get in touch with an experienced professional plumber such as Local Sydney Blocked Drains .
+We’ve had years of experience with all kinds of plumbing problems that we can quickly detect and correct any issue without causing any disturbance to the home.

-It is recommended to have clean your drains by professionals like Local Sydney Blocked Drains every 1-2 years.
-This will prevent obstructions and keep your plumbing system running smoothly.
-If, however, you often experience drain blockages or slow draining of water despite making sure you are taking steps to prevent clogging the drains, then annual cleaning is beneficial.
+It’s recommended that you have cleaning your drainage system by experts like Local Sydney Blocked Drains every 1-2 years.
+This will prevent obstructions and keep your plumbing system in good working order.
+If you regularly experience drain blockages or slow draining water despite making sure you are taking steps to prevent clogging them, then cleaning your drains every year would be beneficial.

-These procedures are fairly easy to implement, and most of these items are readily available in households.
-If you’re having trouble with your toilets, don’t be panicking after attempting all these methods mentioned above – contact Local Sydney Blocked Drains ‘s expert plumbers located in Sydney , if you’re looking for professional assistance for those blocked toilets.
+These procedures are fairly easy to carry out, and most of these items are readily available to households.
+When facing blocked toilets before getting anxious after trying all the strategies, you should contact Local Sydney Blocked Drains ‘s expert plumbers located in Sydney , if you’re seeking professional assistance for the problem of blocked toilets.

 Additional Information